 Alka had organised a birthday party for me at her home, with a sumptuous lunch buffet in her garden, with birthday cake and candles and Happy Birthday.
 For me, she radiates the quality of an archetypal mother figure that is common to all cultures.
 And with this quality, she also leads her galleries, comprising her work and team as an extended family.
 I consider it a privilege to be able to work with women like her.
 Behind her stand women like Krishna and Suprabha, who deal with the many details, which are so important in the end.

 The Swiss Ambassador, Mr. Welti, invited Thomas and me to his residence in the Embassy.
 We drank a glass of wine in the amazing park and listened to its inhabitants.
 Every evening, hundreds of birds sing and twitter on the trees, until they fall silent almost simultaneously.
 He told us that every now and then, he receives a visit from the peacock who lives in this garden.
 I like this image: The ambassador, visited by an ambassador of animals, parading silently in his office to mark the presence of animals and nature in this country.
 As artists we have to fight for our place in a similar manner.
-However,
+However, as Mr. Welti explains, he is usually absorbed in economic issues, since India is a huge market for Swiss enterprises.
+Even though it is just a third of the Indian population that participates in this market, it comprises 400 million people.
+Opening an art exhibition is hence an exception in his daily work, but nevertheless we appreciated his participation.

 During the following days, the exhibition remained well visited, and during my hours of presence I had many interesting conversations.
 The writer Kuldeep Singh, after having spent a long time in the exhibition hall, left a note in my red booklet: «Red strings through my hands is a beautiful observation and perception, that allows the viewer a deep insight into the past, present and future of the Indian world.
 To be a human in this world means to be the world, and life is what we, in a permanent boundless movement, make of it.
 In its eternal depth, life unfolds in all four directions and can be challenged from any angle.
 In his self expression, a human being is eventually invincible.»